 Naikan: Introspection Therapy

-“Naikan” is a Japanese word that means inner (nai) observation (kan), and is a therapeutic approach to mental health and well-being by encouraging self-awareness and acceptance of oneself and other people, without judgement.
+“Naikan” is a Japanese word that means inner (nai) observation (kan), and is a therapeutic approach to mental health and well-being by encouraging self-awareness and acceptance of oneself and other people, without judgment.

 The client’s mother, father, sibling(s), teachers, wife, employers, and virtually any significant others are likely subjects for naikan meditation.
 In addition, such topics as lying, gambling, and drinking may be assigned to clients with problems in those particular areas.